 Located in the heart of Philadelphia, The Franklin Institute is a renowned and innovative leader in the field of science and technology learning, as well as a dynamic center of activity.
 Pennsylvania’s most visited museum, it is dedicated to creating a passion for learning about science by offering access to hands-on science education.
 For more information, visit www.fi.edu.

 Learn more about us

 We are a science-led global healthcare company with a special purpose: to help people do more, feel better, live longer.

 Keep up to date with our news and recent announcements

-Our science education programs are focused on generating a STEM workforce through programs that inspire youth to pursue careers in science, technology and math.
+Our science education programs are focused on generating a STEM workforce through programs that inspire youth to pursue careers in STEM.

 US Community Partnerships